iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

 **Technologies with Varying Inputs and Outputs**

 Many types of energy conversion technologies do not have fix relations between their inputs and outputs.
-MESSAGE has the option to link several activity variables of conversion technologies into one capacity constraint.
+MESSAGE has the option to link several activity variables of a conversion technology into one capacity constraint.
 For the additional activities linked to a capacity variable a coefficient defines the maximum power available in relation to one power unit of the main activity.

 In the following this constraint is only described for technologies without load regions; the other types are constructed in analogy.